attennig/CaWaLand/README.md

 ## 🧪 Reproducing the Experiments

-Execute the "Ecpleriments Reproducibility.ipynb" Jupyter notebook in the `notebooks/` folder sequentially.
+Execute the "Ecpleriments Reproducibility.ipynb" Jupyter notebook in the `notebooks/` folder.

 ---